 Her talk will consist in a whistle stop tour of the many ways statistics can be used to lie to you, and how to notice when it happens.

-Julie Dugdale is an Associate Professor at University Grenoble Alps, teaching Masters and Undergraduate students on the MIASHS (Mathematics and informatics Applied to the Human and Social Sciences) programme.
+Julie Dugdale is a Professor at University Grenoble Alps, teaching undergraduate students on BUT Computing course at IUT2.
 From 2010 to 2020, she was the head of the HAwAI (Human Aware Artificial Intelligence) Research Team at the Grenoble Informatics Laboratory (LIG).
+She is now part of the STEAMER research team at LIG, which concerns Information Systems, focusing on the spatial and temporal dimensions of data.
 Her research concerns modelling and simulating human behaviour using an agent-based approach.
-She is now part of the STEAMER research team at LIG, which concerns Information Systems, focusing on the spatial and temporal dimensions of data.

 The following topics will be addressed this year :